 Several tax incentives were also not included in this analysis.
-The Worker Training Tax Incentive became effective January 1, 2019 and was not claimed in FY19.
+The Worker Training Tax Credit, which replaced the Worker Retraining Tax Credit, became effective January 1, 2019 and was not claimed in either FY19 or FY20.
 For some tax incentives, information from the Department of Taxation based on individual and corporate tax forms could not be obtained and processed within the time frame for this report.
 These incentives include

-- Venture Capital Account Subtraction, - Qualified Business Long-Term Capital Gain Subtraction, and - Zero G Zero Tax Act Subtractions (Parts I and II).
+- Qualified Business Long-Term Capital Gain Subtraction and - Zero G Zero Tax Act Subtractions (Parts I and II).